 The integration of research with education and outreach is an essential aspect of our Center's mission.
-In order to assure the most effective use of our expertise and resources, we have developed a multi-faceted approach that encompasses the following three main components:
+In order to assure the most effective use of our expertise and resources, we have developed a multi-faceted approach with activities that focus on coherent themes that address our three primary audiences: research community, our neighborhood, and the general public.

 These programs enhance education and career development within our research community.
 These include seminar series and workshops, run by MRSEC and open to all interested, as well as an active visitors program to foster collaborations.
 We also include our Research Experiences for Undergraduates (REU) and pre-college internship programs which invite students to experience cutting-edge research by working in our laboratories.
 These programs simultaneously serve to foster interactions with and among IRGs and with the research community at large.